Launch for Boeing Starliner's first crewed ride into space has been scrubbed

 Boeing then scrapped the planned launch of the Starliner's first crewed flight last year, after company officials realized that adhesive tape used on the craft to wrap hundreds of yards of wiring was flammable, and lines connecting the capsule to its three parachutes appeared to be weaker than expected.
 The launch was delayed indefinitely.

-The aerospace giant and NASA now believe the Starliner is ready for its first crewed voyage into orbit.
+Ahead of Monday's planned launch attempt, the aerospace giant and NASA both had expressed confidence that Starliner was ready for its first crewed voyage into orbit.

 "We are to a state now where we are ready to perform the test flight," Mark Nappi, Boeing vice president and program manager of the Commercial Crew Program, saidduring a Friday press conference.
 "I've never felt readier on any mission that I've ever participated in."

-United Launch Alliance's Atlas V rocket is scheduled to lift off from Cape Canaveral Space Force Station in Florida late Monday evening.

-Two veteran NASA astronauts — Barry "Butch" Wilmore and Sunita "Suni" Williams — will fly aboard the Starliner and spend about a week at the I.S.S. before returning to Earth.
+Two veteran NASA astronauts — Barry "Butch" Wilmore and Sunita "Suni" Williams — are supposed to fly aboard the Starliner and spend about a week at the I.S.S. before returning to Earth.

 "We feel very safe and very comfortable when this spacecraft flies," Williams saidearlier this month.
 "This is where we're supposed to be."